mikewesthad/p5-performance-tips/README.md

 ### Manual Profiling

-To find out how long a piece of code takes to run, you want to know the what time it is when the code starts running and what time it is right after the code ends.
+To find out how long a piece of code takes to run, you want to know the time when the code starts running and the time when it finishes running.
 In p5, you can get the current time in milliseconds using [`millis()`](http://p5js.org/reference/#/p5/millis).
 (Under the hood, this function just returns the result of a native JS method: [`performance.now()`](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now).)

 To time a particular piece of code using `millis()`: